European Union nations kick off mass COVID-19 vaccinations

 Each country is deciding on its own who will get the first shots.
 Spain, France and Germany, among others, are vowing to put the elderly and residents in nursing homes first.

-In Italy, which has Europe’s worst virus toll at over 71,000 dead, a nurse in Rome’s Spallanzani Hospital, the main infectious diseases facility in the capital, will be the first in the country to receive the vaccine, followed by other health personnel.

 Poland is also prioritizing doctors, nurses and others on the front lines of fighting the virus.
-The central European nation was largely spared the surge that badly hit Western Europe in the spring, but has been hit by high daily infections and deaths this fall.
+The central European nation was largely spared the surge that hit Western Europe in the spring, but has seen high daily infections and deaths this fall.

 EU leaders are counting on the vaccine rollout to help the bloc project a sense of unity in a complex lifesaving mission after it faced a year of difficulties in negotiating a post-Brexit trade deal with Britain.